UMich-TAD-Lab/twoyear/README.md

 [The TaDLab's Guide to Making Pretty RMarkdown Documents](https://jrcalabrese.github.io/pretty_r_guide.html)

 [The Basics of Data Wrangling](https://jrcalabrese.github.io/data_wrangling.html)

+While reviewing the below links, please let me know if you find any part confusing or unclear, or if you have a suggestion (e.g. add a section on how to subset datasets, how to make a color gradient in ggplot2).

 ## How to download two-year data from Redcap